stephanie-csy/Doctor-Anywhere-Takehome-Assignment/README.md

 ### Prerequisites
 * Java 11 or higher
-* MySQL server
 * Maven

 ### Installation
 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE (e.g. IntelliJ IDEA, Eclipse, VS Code).
-3. Configure the database connection in the application.properties file.
-4. Run the project using Maven.
+3. Run the project using Maven.

 ### Overview
 The API provides the following endpoints: